marcusrossel/marcusrossel.github.io/_posts/2020-06-02-kaleidoscope-3.md

 }
 ```

 All we have are external definitions, functions and expressions.
+So what we need to do is to define IR-generation methods for these different types of nodes, traverse the AST and collect the IR as output.

+> *Note:*
+> This is an example of the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern), which is commonly used in compilers.

 ## Structure